yuhongkuo/info/README.md

-This is my resume written in html/css.
+This is my personal information written in html/css.